claes/hemlis/README.md

     source secrets.txt
     hemlis-install

-It will install them.
-This works, but since the secrets are now present in your environment, it is not very secure.
-It is also a bad practise to store secrets in a plain text file - but this is just for illustration.
+it will install them.
+This works, but since the secrets are now present in your environment as environment variables, it is very insecure.
+It is also a bad practise to store secrets in a plain text file - but this was just for illustration.

 Another way would be to create a script call secrets.sh containing